ntp37/REST-Countries-API-Next.js/README.md

 ## Getting Started
 1. run command `git clone <repository_link>`
+2. run command `cd <folder_name>`
-2. run command `npm install`
+3. install packages with command `npm install`
-3. run the development server `npm run dev`
+4. run the development server with command `npm run dev`
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open project with localhost your browser to see the result.